Windsor Home Park F.C.: History

 The third round tie, with Maidenhead, was played at the Slough cricket pitch, as a neutral ground, as Home Park refused to toss for the choice of venue.
-Maidenhead won 1-0, and had one goal disallowed as it went directly through the goal from a free-kick; under the laws at the time, all free-kicks after a handball were indirect.
+Maidenhead won 1–0, and had one goal disallowed as it went directly through the goal from a free-kick; under the laws at the time, all free-kicks after a handball were indirect.
 The winning goal was from an early example of a corner kick (at the time, called a free-kick), which was landed at the feet of Hebbes, who made no mistake.

-The club entered a second time in 1874–75, but did not play a match; first round opponents Uxbridge withdrawing, and Home Park in turn withdrawing when drawn to play Oxford University A.F.C..
+The club entered a second time in 1874–75, but did not play a match; first round opponents Uxbridge withdrew, and Home Park in turn withdrew when drawn to play Oxford University.
+The club's next competitive football came in the first edition of the Berks & Bucks Senior Cup in 1878–79, but Home Park lost 1–0 at home to Maidenhead.

 The club entered the FA Cup twice more, in 1880–81 and 1881–82, both times exiting in the first round.
-The latter exit was controversial; the club was knocked out by Reading Minster, the Reading Observer reporting that Minster had won 1-0, with a disputed goal against which Home Park had made a protest, and the Windsor newspapers reporting the score as being 0-0.
+The latter exit was controversial; the club was knocked out by Reading Minster, the Reading Observer reporting that Minster had won 1–0, with a disputed goal against which Home Park had made a protest, and the Windsor newspapers reporting the score as being 0–0.
 The Football Association rejected the protest.
+Home Park also exited the Berks & Bucks Cup in the first round both years, losing 5–0 at home to Reading in 1879–80 and 1–0 at home to Grosvenor F.C. in 1880–81, in front of fewer than 600 spectators.

-In September 1882, the club amalgamated with local rivals Grosvenor Football Club to form Windsor Football Club.
+In September 1882, the club amalgamated Grosvenor to form Windsor Football Club.